 The farce was complete.

 The only good thing about the ENAT paper was that it displays your result straight away.
-For all this comedy of errors I had scored a 138 out of 240.
-I glanced at the score once, felt reassured, and made a mad dash for the mens room.
-That, friends, was the most content trip I ever had to a men’s room.
+For all this comedy of errors I had scored 138.
+I glanced at the score once, felt reassured, and made a mad dash for the men’s room.
+That, friends, was the most content trip I ever had.
 It was over.
 It didn’t matter that I had one more entrance exam left to give.
 I was exhausted.
 I never really gave any serious thought to the COMED paper.
 It proceeded on similar lines.
 The past two years had felt like a blur now.
 It didn’t matter that result season lay ahead.

 Two weeks later, all my doubts were answered.
 I scored 92% in my boards, 1611th rank in CET, 1864th in ENAT, and 1839th in COMEDK.
 Nothing stellar, but it was something that made me feel happy about my efforts.
 I didn’t bother going to counselling for CET and COMEDK, and only went to MIT Manipal, and got that Mech seat on the day of my counselling itself.
 It never felt any better to get what I had aimed at all my life.
 My journey in Manipal was truly, and finally, about to start.

 I am not going to say that life in Manipal has been a bed of roses.
 It has had it’s fair share of highs and lows, experiencing the euphoria and sobering reality alternatively.
 But I’m still here, four semesters later, halfway through my course, having faced my fears and learned more about myself as a person, having met some of the most amazing people, having had some of the most amazing experiences, some of which I have captured in my writings, many of which far too confidential to divulge.
 And if just the ones that I have shared with you have sounded awesome, you have no clue what really goes on in this quaint little University Town.

 And no, I’m not going to cap off this story with the old Manipal cliché ‘Inspired.
 By Life’